Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 And of course, a federal judge said that the people's vote in Prop 187 was unconstitutional.

-Uh it it may look like that that this is a uh a secret plan to fund Social Security and Medicare, but the strain like Robert Rector analyzing the uh the Hegel Martinez bill said this would be the the the biggest expansion of the welfare state and the Entitlement structure in this country ever in the next thirty-five years at a time where it's gonna go broke.
+It may look like that this is a secret plan to fund Social Security and Medicare, but the strain, like Robert Rector analyzing the Hegel-Martinez bill, said this would be the biggest expansion of the welfare state and the entitlement structure in this country ever in the next 35 years at a time where it's going to go broke.

 It's simply insupportable.

-And I and and Don, I appreciate your thinking on this, but let me put it to you this way.
+And Don, I appreciate your thinking on this, but let me put it to you this way.

 If your theory were true, the Mexicans would be building a wall on the border to keep these people in.